-- If I lost my job, can I be relieved of my child support obligations?
+- If I lose my job, can a court relieve me of my child support obligations?

-- Can my child support "arrears" be discharged if I file for bankruptcy?
+- Can I discharge my child support arrears if I file for bankruptcy?

 - My ex and I got divorced over a year ago.
 If I file for child support now, can I collect for the past year?